+No. 1: Mortgage rates still historically lowThis year, the fall home buying market is unique because current mortgage rates, while up off record lows in the spring, are still sitting at historic lows.
 "Someone shouldn't be discouraged from making a move in the fall because interest rates have increased," says Bruce Ailion, a real estate agent in Marietta, Ga.
 "Even though rates have gone up from where they were in March and April, they are still at a historic low relative to where they've been for the last 20 to 30 years."
 There's always a chance that next year, they won't be as low as they are now, he says.

 No. 2: Less competition, but less choiceOne of the major reasons real estate activity slows down in the fall is because buyers with young children often stop looking for new homes once the school year starts, since they don't want to pull their children out of school, says DeBord.